tangshuang/.datamanager.js/README.md

 ```

 Notice: when you forcely request, subscribers will be fired after data come back, and local cache will be update too.
 So it is a good way to use force request when you want to refresh local cached data.

+It seems the same between `get` and `request`.
+In fact, it is not, there are some differences.

+1. `get` can be used with `autorun`, `request` can't
+2. `get` will return undefined when there is no data in local cache, `request` will request from the server side waiting for a while
+3. `get` will use the last cache if the cache is expired, `request` will request latest data when expired

 ### autorun(funcs)